Buying commercial property through is still popular, still safe and still a very smart vehicle for investment.

 These rules can be found on ASIC’s MoneySmart website, but there are many other important factors to note when committing to setting up an SMSF.
 So, once again, consult a professional when you do.

-Most of our syndicate members use their SMSF when investing alongside us.
-We have a network of experts to simplify the process for both new and experienced investors, so get in touch to find out how we can help you use your SMSF to invest in commercial property.
+Some of our syndicate members use their SMSF when investing alongside us.
+We have a network of experts to simplify the process for both new and experienced investors, so get in touch to find out how they can help you use your SMSF to invest in commercial property.